MikeBishop/dns-alt-svc/draft-nygren-dnsop-svcb-httpssvc.md

 This document specifies the "SVCB" and "HTTPSSVC" DNS resource record types to facilitate the lookup of information needed to make connections for origin resources, such as for HTTPS URLs.
-The SVCB DNS RR mechanism allows an origin hostname to be served from multiple network locations, each with associated parameters (such as transport protocol configuration and keying material for encrypting TLS SNI).
-It also provides a solution for the inability of the DNS to allow a CNAME to be placed at the apex of a domain name.
-The HTTPSSVC DNS RR is a more-specific variation of the SVCB RR which is specific to the use-case of HTTPS and HTTP origin resources.
+SVCB records allow an origin to be served from multiple network locations, each with associated parameters (such as transport protocol configuration and keying material for encrypting TLS SNI).
+They also aliasing of apex domains, which not possible with CNAME.

-By allowing this information to be bootstrapped in the DNS, it allows for clients to learn of alternative services before their first contact with the origin.
-This arrangement offers potential benefits to both performance and privacy.
+The HTTPSSVC DNS RR is a variation of SVCB for HTTPS and HTTP origins.

-This document specifies both a general-purpose record (via SVCB), but also specifies explicit behavior for HTTP and HTTPS URIs (via HTTPSSVC).
-As part of the latter, it also provides a way to indicate that the origin supports HTTPS without having to resort to redirects, allowing clients to remove HTTP from the bootstrapping process.
+By providing more information to the client before it attempts to establish a connection, SVCB offers potential benefits to both performance and privacy.

 TO BE REMOVED: This proposal is inspired by and based on recent DNS usage proposals such as ALTSVC, ANAME, and ESNIKEYS (as well as long